soapmansantos/salvos_sim/README.md

 # Salvos Technologies Simulation and Control Stack

-ROS 2 and Gazebo simulation of a **263 kg X-wing heavy-lift tailsitter eVTOL pentarotor**, developed to design and test its flight control system.
+ROS 2 and Gazebo simulation of a **263 kg heavy-lift tailsitter eVTOL pentarotor**, developed to design and test its flight control system.

 The vehicle is designed for efficient forward flight and high payload capacity, which results in large inertia and aerodynamic sensitivity at low speeds.
 This makes position control during hover and landing especially challenging.